procesaur/Scratch2LM/README.md

     from encode_data import multipleJson2dataset
     multipleJson2dataset("path/to/your/files")
     ```
-    This will use your set tokenizer to tokenize each sentence in the **sents** list and save it to a new json file, which will encompas your encoded data.
+    This will use your set tokenizer to tokenize each sentence in the **sents** list and save it to a new **jsonl** file, which will encompas your encoded data.
     You can recognize the new files by a keyword **_encoded_** witch you can change by changing the **encoded_file_keyword**  in **config.py:36**.
 ## 3. TRAINING SETS PREPARATION
 1. use **encode_data.py** **multipleEncoded2datasets** method and provide it with the path to a directory containing your new dataset files (json).
 They will be filtered by the formentioned keyword.